codeforsanjose/open311-gateway/_Docs/log_james.md

 * In engine/router, changed "routeMap" to "serviceMap".
 This is more descriptive.
 * Test OK.
 * Saved to GIT..
+* Changed the "map[structs.NRoute]*rpcAdapterStatus" to a custom type in engine/router/rpc.go and rpcroute.go.
+* Test OK.
+* Saved to GIT.
 *

 ### 2016.02.04 - Thu